 The Cooperative is governed by a board of directors which is comprised of one designed representative from each participating member.
-A five member executive committee is responsible for conducting the business affairs of the Cooperative.
+A five member executive committee has oversight responsibilities.
 The financial statements of the Cooperative may be obtained by contacting Educational Service District No. 112.